First Year Interconnect (FYI)

 First-year students: Get matched with an upper-year mentor in the FYI program!

-Stay tuned for your invitation to join the First Year Interconnect (FYI) mentorship program.
+You are invited to join the First Year Interconnect (FYI) mentorship program!
 Fill out your matching survey and get connected with an upper-year student.
-Connect with your mentor and start building your UVic community, ask questions as you navigate your first term, and learn about the many resources and supports available to make the most out of your UVic experience.
-The program will start mid-term.
+Connect with your mentor and start building your UVic community, ask questions as you navigate your first year, and learn about the many resources and supports available to make the most out of your UVic experience.

 Upper year students: Become a Mentor!